Make a cone type which includes Normaliz and Gfan cones.

 In particular what should happen to a function which is available in just one of the extlibs?

-#5 Updated by Christof Soeger over 2 years ago
+#5 Updated by Christof Soeger almost 3 years ago

 I think the CoCoALib cone should always exist.
 Even if it can do basically nothing.
 But otherwise a user would have to make two distinctions